nguyenthuynga/Diffusion/README.md

 # Score-Based Generative Modeling: Application for Space-Time Interpolation for Sea Surface Turbidity Reconstruction
 This tutorial introduces a 3D input setting (2D spatial dimensions + 1D time series) using Unet3D with convolutional 3D layers.

-The objective of this code is to perform interpolation (or fill gaps or conduct image inpainting) for sea surface turbidity datasets obtained through remote sensing.
+The objective of this code is to perform interpolation (or fill gaps or conduct image inpainting) for sea surface turbidity datasets obtained through remote sensing as example below:

 ![ncsnv2](https://github.com/nguyenthuynga/Diffusion/blob/main/Images/diffusion_generative.png?raw=true)
+(The left is the gappy input that we want to do interpolation, the right is the ground truth.
+The three middle ones are three samples of the generative models)

 You can access the code, download the data, and read more about the case study in the notebook SPM_conditionalMask_cropArea_DWS_3D_Conv3D_tutorial_March26th2025.ipynb.
 Notes
 By increasing number of training epochs (n_epochs to 1000), increasing number of steps in sampling method (num_steps to 1000 or 2000 for example), and increasing the number of samples (N_experiments to 10 or more for examples), and increase the channels of UNet to [64, 128, 256, 512], we'll get a better interpolation, however it will increase the computing time a lot.